 Therapy for adjustment disorder is typically some type of behavioral therapy but may also include group therapy, family therapy, and support groups.
 Cognitive behavioral therapy helps patients look at stressors and figure out ways to reduce or eliminate them.
 Patients also analyze the stressor to try to determine why it has such a profound effect.
 It is important to learn to reframe the stress and what it means.

 Behavioral therapy is also important for helping patients learn better coping skills.
 There are positive and productive ways to manage stress, such as breathing techniques, meditation and mindfulness, social support, exercise, and journaling.
 When an individual can learn and put into practice better coping strategies, they can learn to overcome the current stress and deal productively with future stressors.

 Medications may be used to manage adjustment disorder, but they are not always necessary.
 Antidepressants can be used for someone with ongoing depression and anxiety symptoms.
-Anti-anxiety drugs can be used in the short-term to help manage stress and nervousness.
-Any medications that may be necessary to manage other mental illnesses or a substance use disorder may also be used, depending on the patient.
+Anti-anxiety medications can be used in the short-term to help manage stress and nervousness.
+Any medications that may be necessary to manage other mental illnesses may also be used, depending on the patient.